tobbstr/xerror/README.md

 # xerror

 xerror is a powerful error handling library designed to enhance error management in applications that utilize both HTTP and gRPC APIs.
 With xerror, you can easily define and wrap errors with additional context, add runtime states for logging purposes, and seamlessly handle errors in both gRPC and HTTP environments.
-This library also enables you to hide sensitive data in error responses and provides flexible log-level configuration.
+This library also enables you to hide sensitive data in error responses and provides flexible log level configuration.

 By using xerror, you can streamline your error handling process and ensure consistent and compliant error responses.
 Whether you're building a microservice or a complex distributed system, xerror offers a comprehensive set of features to simplify error management and improve the reliability of your applications.